-A supervising provider is an enrolled Medi-Cal provider employing or otherwise overseeing the CHW, with whom Blue Shield Promise contracts.
-The Supervising Provider ensures that CHWs meet the qualifications listed above, oversees CHWs and the services delivered to Blue Shield Promise members, and submits claims for services provided by CHWs.
-The supervising provider must be a licensed provider, a hospital, including the emergency department, an outpatient clinic, a local health jurisdiction (LHJ), or a community-based organization (CBO).
+A Supervising Provider is the organization employing or otherwise overseeing the CHW, with which Blue Shield Promise contracts.
+The Supervising Provider ensures that CHWs meet the qualifications listed above, oversees CHWs and the services delivered to Blue Shield Promise Members, and submits claims for services provided by CHWs.
+The Supervising Provider must be a licensed provider, a hospital, an outpatient clinic, a local health jurisdiction (LHJ), or a community-based organization (CBO).

-The supervising provider is not required to have a licensed provider on staff in order to contract with Blue Shield Promise to bill for CHW services.
-The supervising provider does not need to be the same entity as the provider who made the referral for CHW services.
-Supervising providers do not need to be physically present at the location when CHWs provide services to Blue Shield Promise members.
-Management and day-to-day supervision of CHWs as employees may be delegated as determined by the supervising provider.
-However, the supervising provider is responsible for ensuring the provision of CHW services complies with all applicable requirements.
+The Supervising Provider does not need to be the same entity as the provider who made the referral for CHW services.
+Supervising Providers do not need to be physically present at the location when CHWs provide services to Blue Shield Promise Members.
+Management and day-to-day supervision of CHWs as employees may be delegated as determined by the Supervising Provider.
+However, the Supervising Provider is responsible for ensuring the provision of CHW services complies with all applicable requirements.

-Supervising providers must provide direct or indirect oversight to CHWs.
+Supervising Providers must provide direct or indirect oversight to CHWs.
 Direct oversight includes, but is not limited to, guiding CHWs in providing services, participating in the development of a plan of care, and following up on the progression of CHW services to ensure that services are provided in compliance with all applicable requirements.
 Indirect oversight includes but is not limited to ensuring connectivity of CHWs with the ordering entity and ensuring appropriate services are provided in compliance with all applicable requirements.

-Blue Shield Promise must ensure that supervising providers or their Subcontractors contracting with or employing CHWs to provide covered CHW services to Blue Shield Promise members verify that CHWs have adequate supervision and training.
+Blue Shield Promise must ensure that Supervising Providers or their Subcontractors contracting with or employing CHWs to provide covered CHW services to Blue Shield Promise Members verify that CHWs have adequate supervision and training.